SamH135/MySQL-Database-Project/ReadMe.txt

 index.ejs:
+    - login page for user authentification

+dashboard.ejs
     - Driver/menu for the webpage

 ViewInventory.ejs:
-    - Displays all inventory items in a table format
+    - Displays all inventory items in a table format, with options to add or delete an item from the database

 PlaceOrders.ejs: